 Special

-Special blocks provide essential control over program execution and event handling in your IoT system.
-These blocks enable you to:
+Special blocks provide essential control over program execution and event handling.
+These blocks let you create the main program loop, handle MQTT events, and build event-driven device behaviors.

 task